• Finding Work At Home: Part 4—Craigslist

-Craigslist, with a personality all its own, is a great place to look for work at home jobs if you have the patience.
+Craigslist, with a personality all its own, is a great place to look for work at home jobs and freelance work (they call them gigs) but you’ll need some patience.

 The website is visited by more than 30 million people every month where they can view pages with 8 billion free classified ads, job posts, and service listings including 1.5 million new job listings.
 Despite selling 25% of its soul to Ebay in 2004, Craigslist has maintained a cult-like aversion to corporate falderol and greed.
 World headquarters in San Francisco is in a Victorian Era mansion, home for its 25 employees.